 If you want your business to be legally compliant, you must follow federal and state employment laws.
-California employers should know about the recent court case, Ward v.
+California employers should know about the 2019 court case, Ward v.
 Tilly’s, Inc., and how it affects paying for on-call time.
 Read on to learn about California on-call laws.

 A brief recap on federal on-call pay laws